 - Senior and Investor Representation: Women hold 20% of senior4 positions and 19% of senior investor positions.
 Minorities hold 17% of senior positions and 15% of senior investor positions.

 - Internship Representation: In the last few years, 40-50% of all offers coming out of our internship program have gone to women and 20-30% have gone to minorities.5

-- Hiring/Attrition: Over the last 12 months, inflows of women and minorities have been positive.
-Women represent 41% of hires and 40% of exits; minorities represent 36% of hires and 31% of exits.
+- Hiring/Attrition: Over the last 24 months, women represent 41% of hires and 37% of exits; minorities represent 36% of hires and 31% of exits.

 - Pay Equity: As of December 2019, women earn 98.8% of male employees’ compensation, minorities earn 99.6% of white employees’ compensation.6